 The College continues to be financially stable, having ensured that efficiencies and value for money are embraced college wide.
 It is well placed to meet the many priorities and funding restrictions set out by the Agencies, whilst adapting to comply with and benefit from statutory, regulatory and policy changes facing the sector.

-The College has £137.2 million of net assets (2022: £81.1 million) and no pension liability (2022: £8.7 million liability).
+The College has £138.9 million of net assets (2023: £137.2 million) and no pension liability.

 RESERVES